manell0/MileStone-3-Book-Review/README.md

 ### Existing Features

-#### The website consists of four main pages (Home, users books, Add book, Log Out/ Log In and register) and Manage Categories only for Admin (Login: Username = admin, and password = admin).
+#### The website consists of four main pages (Home, users books, Add book, Log Out/ Log In and register) And a fifth page for Manage Categories only for Admin (Login: Username = admin, and Password = admin).

 - ### Start Page (Home):
-  - Navbar on top of the Home page is the same across the whole site.
+  - Navbar (fixed) on top of the Home page is the same across the whole site.
    - Home goes to the start page.
    - Users Books goes to the owner's books page for editing and deletion.
    - Add Book goes to add_book form.